 It’s clear that airlines are profiting from their ever-increasing baggage fees, but just how much are they making?

-Yesterday, the US Department of Transportation’s Bureau of Transportation Statistics published their airline financial data for Q1 of 2017.
-In this report, systemwide data was aggregated from 24 US scheduled service passenger airlines in order to yield some impressive results.
+Yesterday, the U.S. Department of Transportation’s Bureau of Transportation Statistics published their airline financial data for Q1 of 2017.
+In this report, systemwide data was aggregated from 24 U.S. scheduled service passenger airlines, and it yields some impressive results.

-The gross total collected from baggage fees for Q1 of 2017 was calculated at $1.027 billion, which accounts for 2.6% of the total operating revenue (across airlines considered).
+The gross total collected from baggage fees for Q1 of 2017 was calculated at $1.027 billion, which accounts for 2.6% of the total operating revenue across all airlines considered.

 All in all, the combined total for baggage fees collected since 2012 hovers just under $20 billion.

 What Can I Do to Avoid Baggage Fees?

 As a customer, it seems almost impossible to avoid baggage fees, but there are a few things you can do to keep them more manageable.

 - Know Your Airline’s Standard Fees – Each airline charges a different amount for baggage based on a multitude of factors.
 Knowing these policies in advance ensures you won’t be caught off guard when it comes to pricing.

 - Pay for Baggage ASAP – Many airlines charge a higher fee the closer you get to your departure date.
 For example, Spirit Airlines charges $35 for a standard carry-on bag at the time of booking.
 However, if you choose to wait and pay at check-in, the same bag will cost $45.
 And if you wait to pay at the airport? $55 at the reservation desk or $100 at the gate. (source)

 - Don’t Overpack – Airlines will charge extra fees for overweight or oversized luggage.
 Additionally, each airline’s specific limits for maximum size and maximum weight may vary.
 It’s sensible to review some packing tips and tricks on packing to stay within these limits and avoid excess fees.